Gkicks/matching-bears/README.md

 ## Colour Scheme

 - Five colours have been used throughout the website - #F6F4F3, #D5BDA9, #BA9D8C, #4C3B32 and #312C2D
-- The brown colours were taken from a colour pallette, from the website Coolors, and were chosen as the brown reflects the bear theme
+- The brown colours were taken from a colour pallette from the website, Coolors and were chosen as the brown reflects the bear theme

 ![Coolers brown colour image](assets/readme-images/coolers-img-1.png)